-Procedure for Manual Test Sequence:
+Procedure for Manual Test Sequence (not needed when using ARC):

 - Enter the setup menu.
-Go to LEVEL CALIBRATION and press SELECT. - Use the ◀ ▶ buttons to set NOISE SEQUENCE to Manual. - Press the ▲ ▼ buttons to go from speaker to speaker. - As each speaker plays, use the ◆ ▶ buttons to adjust its loudness relative to other speakers. - Press BACK to stop the test noise.
+Go to LEVEL CALIBRATION and press SELECT. - Use the ◆ ▶ buttons to set NOISE SEQUENCE to Manual. - Press the ▲ ▼ buttons to go from speaker to speaker. - As each speaker plays, use the ◆ ▶ buttons to adjust its loudness relative to other speakers. - Press BACK to stop the test noise.

-Procedure for Auto Test Sequence:
+Procedure for Auto Test Sequence (not needed when using ARC):

 - Enter the setup menu.
-Go to LEVEL CALIBRATION and press SELECT. - Use the ◀ ▶ buttons to set NOISE SEQUENCE to Auto. - Press SELECT to start the automatic sequence. - As each speaker plays, use the ◀ ▶ buttons to adjust its loudness relative to other speakers.
+Go to LEVEL CALIBRATION and press SELECT. - Use the ◆ ▶ buttons to set NOISE SEQUENCE to Auto. - Press SELECT to start the automatic sequence. - As each speaker plays, use the ◀ ▶ buttons to adjust its loudness relative to other speakers.
 After you make an adjustment, the next speaker will play. - Press BACK to stop the test noise.